HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process.md

 - New community members experience difficulties when _onboarding_.
 There is no curated repository of up-to-date design documents to assist with learning about the software.

+- Members cannot easily follow the decision making process for major features.

-- To ensure consistency of the architectural design, senior technical leaders must monitor multiple work streams or hope that they are notified of potential technical changes - *this is a significant concern for cross-cutting issues such as security or the data model*.
+  To ensure consistency of the architectural design, senior technical leaders must monitor multiple work streams which is time consuming, or hope that they are notified of potential technical changes - *this is a significant concern for cross-cutting issues such as security or the data model*.

 To address these needs, the DCP RFC process defines a transparent and standard method for community members to propose and build consensus around substantial enhancements to DCP software or governance.

 ### When is an RFC required?

-Any proposal that would benefit from additional review or design before being implemented is a good candidate for an RFC.

-- An RFC is required if the implemented design would be described in written communication to the community.
+- An RFC is required for **substantial** additions, deletions, or changes to system behavior or semantics (API, major features, data model, protocols,​ ​service guarantees, architecture).
+In [semver](https://semver.org/) terms, *major* changes require an RFC, while *minor* changes are often candidates (new API addition).

+    **NOTE**: *Internal-only implementation decisions, bug fixes, refactoring, and performance optimization are not substantial changes and can continue to be documented and tracked using github issues.*

 - An RFC is required if a design impacts multiple DCP projects.

-- An RFC is required if a technical initiative (refactoring, major architectural change) impacts the community.
-- A RFC is required for all changes to the DCP formal governance, including but not limited to oversight, decision-making, conflict resolution, and community processes such as charters and RFCs.
+- An RFC is required for all changes to the DCP formal governance, including but not limited to oversight, decision-making, conflict resolution, and community processes such as charters and RFCs.
 For more background on governance, see the **Model C: Delegated Governance** section in [Organization & Structure of Open Source Software Development Initiatives](https://dash.harvard.edu/bitstream/handle/1/30805146/2017-03-24_governance.pdf).

 ### Revising RFCs